 Key Takeaways

-How Net Revenue Retention (NRR) Works
+How Net Revenue Retention Works

-Agency Perspective: Net Revenue Retention (NRR) in Practice
+Agency Perspective: Net Revenue Retention in Practice

-Frequently Asked Questions: Net Revenue Retention (NRR)
+Frequently Asked Questions: Net Revenue Retention

 ID used to identify users for 24 hours after last activity